panglesd/slipshow/docs/custom-scripts.rst

 And here we have it: An easy to write script that allows Slipshow to cancel its side-effects!
-The API available via ``slip`` allows more than just setting style, you can find the full API in the reference (TODO: link).
+The API available via ``slip`` allows more than just setting style, you can find the full API in :doc:`the reference <actions-api>`.
 And in case you want to do something that is not in the API, you have an escape hatch!
 The function ``slip.onUndo`` allows you to register your own undo function.
+For
-For instance:
+instance:

 .. slipshow-example::